TheresaLui/SelfHelpContent_v2/articles/microsoft.network/exr-incompletearpfoundinsight.md

 # Incomplete ARP Entry Found
 <!--issueDescription-->
-We have identified that the Address Resolution Protocol (ARP) isn't established on your ExpressRoute circuit **[CircuitName]** for peers **[failedPeerList]**.
+We have identified that the Address Resolution Protocol (ARP) isn't established on your ExpressRoute circuit <!--$CircuitName-->**CircuitName** <!--/$CircuitName--> for peers <!--$failedPeerList-->**failedPeerList** <!--/$failedPeerList-->.
 To enable private connectivity to an Azure virtual network or public connectivity to an online Microsoft resource, ARP must be established first.
 <!--/issueDescription-->

 ## **Recommended Steps**